jjfalling/AWS-MFA-Helper/README.md

 If you have [TOTP Generator](https://github.com/jjfalling/TOTP-Generator) installed this utility will attempt to automate the TOTP code generation (see below).

 This utility relies on some custom settings in your AWS config (all are prefixed with helper_).
-You will need to update your AWS configuration (~/.aws/config) with the following settings:
+You will need to update your AWS configuration (~/.aws/config) and add the MFA ARN to each profile you want to use this utility with, along with an optional TOTP service name.
+For example:
 ```
 [profile my-aws-profile]
-helper_mfa_serial = (your MFA ARN)
+helper_mfa_serial = arn:aws:iam::123456789012:mfa/your-username
-helper_totp_service_name = (Optional: service name in TOTP Generatior)
+helper_totp_service_name = (Optional: the TOTP service name in TOTP Generatior)
 ```